PyParTool/PyPar/readme.md

 + discover parallelisms and rewrite
 + measure acceleration

-We provide these scripts in directory `reproducing_pipeline/`.
+We provide these scripts in the directory `reproducing_pipeline/`.
 It is immediately executable for package `Seaborn`.
 One can change the package directory in these scripts to reproduce results on other packages.

 See `reproducing_pipeline/readme.md` for more information.